Cue Cards Samples with band 8 answers

 I wrote it about 3 years ago when I was a final-year university student.
 At that time, one of my younger cousins also wanted to study at my university since it is one of the best and most prestigious universities in my country, especially, when it comes to studying engineering.
 But, the problem was that my poor cousin didn’t really meet the standard academic requirements at that time which would allow him to secure admission at my university.
 Of course, he was also quite aware of his rather “mediocre”, past academic performance, but he would still hope to get admission at that university because he was a good athlete.

-In other words, he wanted to get admission in the “sports” quota even though I told him not to have such a high hope in securing that admission because, after all, the competition to study at my university was very high.
+In other words, he wanted to get admission in the “sports” quota even though I told him not to have such high hopes of securing that admission because, after all, the competition to study at my university was very high.
 But, I still held my hope and applied to the university, on behalf of my cousin, only to find out that he – my cousin that is – wasn’t after all eligible to study at my university.
 So, I just wrote him an email, later on, explaining to him as best and objectively as I possibly could.
 After all, I didn’t really want him to feel sad and heartbroken.

 Now, even though I wasn’t sure how he exactly reacted to my email, I was sure about one thing - it was an important email because it would motivate him (or “force” him, rather) to decide on his next course of actions, as far as his academic future is concerned.
 It was an important email also because it would encourage him to try even harder and become more competitive, in order to pursue his academic dream as well as his dream career.